MasterX185/simple-pong-game/README.md

 -go to https://www.python.org/downloads/ ,select the right version and download it

-NOTE: USE PYTHON 3.11 FOR A SMOOTHER EXPERIANCE
+NOTE: USE PYTHON 3.11 FOR A SMOOTHER EXPERIENCE (pygame is currently not fully supported on the newest versions)

 -run the installation file and follow the instructions